redhat-na-ssa/demo-ocp-llm-d/README.md

-The following command will create a `LLMInferenceService` using the model [gpt-oss-20b](https://huggingface.co/openai/gpt-oss-20b) in the `demo-llm` namespace with a `40G` persistent volume claim (to avoid downloading the model multiple times)
+The following command will create a `LLMInferenceService` using the model [gpt-oss-20b](https://huggingface.co/openai/gpt-oss-20b) in the `demo-llm` namespace with a `40G` persistent volume claim (to avoid downloading the model multiple times).

 ```sh
 until oc apply -k demo/llm-d; do : ; done